senninchef/cfop-selfalgs-tracker/README.md

 click on (cfop selfalgs tracker) under releases to find the sheet file that you can download it by clicking on it.

-PS: it's better to upload the sheet file to your google sheet account so you can reach it on pc or mobile online or offline.
+-it's better to upload the sheet file to your google sheet account so you can reach it on pc or mobile online or offline.

+HAVE FUN SHARING YOUR ALGS WITH FRIENDS!